macyabbey/draft-abbey-scim-agent-extension/draft-scim-agent-extension.md

          This attribute can be used for stale access detection and least privilege enforcement.

       oAuthConfiguration
-         A complex attribute that describes the OAuth parameters of the application.
+         A complex multi-valued attribute that describes the OAuth connections of the application.
          The following sub-attributes are defined:

-         clientIds
-            A multi-valued complex attribute containing OAuth client IDs.

          clientId
             The OAuth client identifier as described in section 2.2 of RFC6749.

          description
             A human-readable description of the client ID.

-            environments
-               A multi-valued attribute listing the environments this client ID is valid for.

-         redirectUris
+         audienceUri
+            The OAuth audience as defined
+            in the "aud" claim of section 4.1.3 of RFC7519.

+         issuerUri
+            The identity provider issuer URI as defined in the "iss" claim of section 4.1.1 of RFC7519.

+         redirectUri
             A multi-valued attribute containing authorized redirect URIs.

-         audiences
-            A multi-valued attribute containing authorized audiences as defined in the "aud" claim of section 4.1.3 of RFC7519.

-         issuer
-            The identity provider issuer URI as defined in the "iss" claim of section 4.1.1 of RFC7519.

       agents
          A complex multi-valued attribute referencing agents associated with this application.